thomvaill/tads-boilerplate/README.md

 A boilerplate to create a full Infrastructure as Code (IaC) repository, from provisioning to deployment with:

 - Terraform to create cloud infrastructure
-- Vagrant to reproduce a production-like environement locally
+- Vagrant to reproduce a production-like environment locally
 - Ansible to provision Virtual Machines and set up the Docker Swarm cluster
 - Ansible again to deploy your stacks

-It handles different environements:
+It handles different environments:

 - `localhost`: a single node Docker Swarm cluster on your machine, useful for development ([demo](https://asciinema.org/a/282625))
 - `vagrant`: a 3 nodes production-like cluster deployed with Vagrant on your machine, useful for testing ([demo](https://asciinema.org/a/282636))
 - `production`: the production :-) It can be created by Terraform or you can use an existing bare metal/VMs infrastructure ([demo](https://asciinema.org/a/282640))
-- other remote production-like environements of your choice: staging, qa...
+- other remote production-like environments of your choice: staging, qa...

 On top of that, it features:

 - A companion CLI (`./tads`), which is basically a wrapper of Terraform, Ansible and Vagrant commands.
 For example: `ansible-playbook -i inventories/production -D --vault-id production@vault_keys/production deploy.yml` becomes `./tads ansible-playbook production deploy` :-)
-- Templated Docker Swarm Compose files with Jinja2, so you can define your services once, while being able to customize them according to the environement
+- Templated Docker Swarm Compose files with Jinja2, so you can define your services once, while being able to customize them according to the environment

 With T.A.D.S., you will be able to onboard a new developer on your project in 02:30, with just 3 commands!
 No more outdated wikis or installation procedures.
 Even if you have a complex microservices architecture.